jbush001/NyuziProcessor/rtl/README.md

 | ffff0058 | w | F | SD GPIO direction<sup>4</sup> |
 | ffff005c | w | F | SD GPIO value |

-1. Serial writes are printed to standard out, allowing logging.
+1. Serial writes are printed to standard out in the emulator and Verilator, allowing logging.
-2. In the verilator environment, keyboard scancodes are just an incrementing pattern.
+2. In the Verilator environment, keyboard scancodes are just an incrementing pattern.
+For the emulator, they are only returned if the framebuffer window is displayed and in focus.
+For the FPGA, they use the PS/2 port on the board.
 3. SD GPIO and SD SPI are mutually exclusive.
 SD GPIO is if BITBANG_SDMMC is set in rtl/fpga/fpga_top.sv, SPI otherwise.
 4. SD GPIO pins are mapped as follows: